 Make sure you note whether to avoid mixing the medicine with any others or with any foods or drinks.

 Share the information

-Tell your health care providers which medicines you take.
+Tell your healthcare providers which medicines you take.
 This includes all prescriptions and any over-the-counter drugs, nutritional supplements, herbs, and other remedies.
 Keep an up-to-date list of everything you take.
-Bring it whenever you see your health care provider.
+Bring it whenever you see your healthcare provider.
 If you do not have a list handy, bring all your pill bottles to your appointment in a large bag.
-(Your health care provider will not be bothered by this; she or he would much rather go through the bottles than not know exactly what you are taking.)
+(Your healthcare provider will not be bothered by this; she or he would much rather go through the bottles than not know exactly what you are taking.)
 Ask whether any of the items can cause problems when combined.
-If your health care provider makes changes in your medications, update your list immediately whether you are at the provider's office or in the hospital.
+If your healthcare provider makes changes in your medicines, update your list immediately whether you are at the provider's office or in the hospital.